NU-100 Technology and Health InformaticsCredits: 3

 Course Type(s): None

-This is a clinical practicum for population health nursing.
+This clinical experience focuses on population health nursing.
 The nursing process is utilized as students apply their knowledge in providing care to clients from the formation of the family through senescence.
-This practicum experience allows students to incorporate evidence-based practice strategies in the provision of care including health teaching, screening, outreach, disease and outbreak investigation, referral, and follow-up, across various aggregates, communities, and populations.
-Students must pass the practicum (NU-400P) to pass the course NU-400.
+This clinical experience allows students to incorporate evidence-based practice strategies in the provision of care including health teaching, screening, outreach, disease and outbreak investigation, referral, and follow-up, across various aggregates, communities, and populations.
+Students must pass the clinical portion (NU-400CL) to pass the course NU-400.
 This is a pass/fail course.
+Students must pass all components of this course to progress.

 NU-401 Medical Surgical Nursing IICredits: 6